-In Section \ref{sec:examples} we give concrete examples for which Theorem \ref{th:main} applies.
-First, in Subsection \ref{subsec:gaussian} we analyze the exactly solvable case of the two-temperatures FP equation with a quadratic potential: this boils down to a multidimensional Ornstein-Uhlenbeck process.
-The non-equilibrium stationary measure as well as interesting properties such as associated rotational current densities have been discussed in detail in \cite{Dotsenko2013} (for all $\lambda$ and dimensions $d_1=d_2=1$).
-Here we provide the explicit formulas for the whole time-dependence of $\rho_{t, \lambda}$ and its approach to $\rho_*$ when $\lambda\gg 1$ and $d_1 = d_2 =1$, showing that our estimates give the correct time scales for approaching the stationary distribution as well as the correct order of magnitude $O(\lambda^{-1})$ for the residual KL divergences.
-The second example in Subsection \ref{subsec:spinglass} is a spin glass model where the spin degrees of freedom as well as the external magnetic fields are given a dynamics in the spirit of \cite{Contucci_2019, Contucci_2021}.
-The third example (Subsection \ref{subsec:inference}) comes from a paradigm in modern high-dimensional inference and estimation theory, namely the problem of estimating a rank-one matrix which is observed through a noisy channel (see \cite{Davenport-Romberg-2016} for a general review on the subject and a discussion of applications).
+In Section \ref{sec:examples} we analyse some examples where Theorem \ref{th:main} applies.
+First (Subsection \ref{subsec:gaussian}) we study the exactly solvable case of a quadratic potential $V$: the multi-bath Langevin dynamics boils down to a multi-dimensional Ornstein-Uhlenbeck process.
+The non-equilibrium stationary measure as well as interesting properties such as the associated rotational current densities have been discussed in detail in \cite{Dotsenko2013} (for any $\lambda$ and dimensions $d_1=d_2=1$).
+Here we provide explicit formulas for $\rho_{t, \lambda}$ and its approach to $\rho_*$ in the case $d_1 = d_2 =1$, showing that the convergence rates estimated by Theorem \ref{th:main} are sharp.
+The second example (Subsection \ref{subsec:spinglass}) is a spin glass model where both the spin degrees of freedom and the external fields are given a dynamics in order to obtain the Guerra's measure \cite{Guerra_2003} in the spirit of \cite{Contucci_2019, Contucci_2021}.
+The third example (Subsection \ref{subsec:inference}) comes from a paradigm in modern high-dimensional inference, namely the problem of estimating a rank-one matrix which is observed through a noisy channel (see \cite{Davenport-Romberg-2016} for a general review on the subject and a discussion of applications).